input-output-hk/cardano-sl/docs/configuration.md

   derived from secret keys).
 It can be overridden using `--configuration-seed` option.

-`testnetInitializer` makes it quite easy to generate genesis data, because all secrets are derived from only one integer.
-It's suitable for testnet because there we can let some people control all stake.
+Initializer makes it quite easy to generate genesis data, because all secrets are derived from only one integer.
+It's suitable for custom developer clusters because there we can let some people control all stake.
 It's not true for mainnet, where we have three parties, that's why workflow for mainnet is more complex.

-Other features supported by `testnetInitializer` which are not present in mainnet:
+Other features supported by initializer:
 * It allows to have fake AVVM seeds to test ADA redemption, which are needed, because developers and QA specialists don't know actual seeds having value.